damianhakert/damianhakert.github.io/source/posts/2017-02-15-introducing-a-usage-cap-for-shared-runners-for-gitlab-dot-com.html.md

 ## Timeline

-The plans are available to purchase now and the CI limits will be activated on at the end of February.
+The plans are available to purchase now and the CI limits will be activated at the end of February.